Advanced HVAC System Diagnostics and Troubleshooting: Complete Technical Guide for North Texas

 Capacity Testing That Reveals the Truth

-Temperature differential measurement sounds simple until you realize how many variables affect the readings.
-I measure temperatures across both the evaporator and condenser coils, but I also track indoor and outdoor ambient conditions, humidity levels, and system runtime because all of these factors influence what those temperature differentials actually mean.
+Temperature differential measurement seems simple until you actually try to do it right.
+I’m measuring temperatures across both the evaporator and condenser coils, tracking indoor and outdoor ambient conditions, watching humidity levels, noting system runtime.
+All of that affects what the temperature numbers mean.

-Airflow verification becomes critical because capacity calculations are meaningless if you don’t know the actual CFM moving through the system.
-I’ve seen installations where ductwork restrictions cut airflow by 40%, making the system appear to have refrigerant problems when the real issue was inadequate air movement.
+Airflow verification is the piece that gets skipped more than anything else, and it shouldn’t be.
+Your capacity calculations are garbage if you don’t know the actual CFM going through the system.
+I’ve seen installations where ductwork restrictions cut airflow by 40%.
+The system looks like it has a refrigerant problem.
+It doesn’t.
+It has an air problem.

 Performance Analysis That Actually Means Something

-The BTU capacity calculations I do aren’t just theoretical exercises - they tell me exactly what the system is delivering compared to what it should deliver.
-In North Texas conditions, I expect systems to deliver close to rated capacity even at high ambient temperatures.
-If a 3-ton system is only delivering 2.5 tons of cooling on a 95-degree day, I know there’s a problem that needs to be found and fixed.
+The BTU capacity calculations aren’t academic exercises for me.
+They tell me exactly what the system is delivering versus what it should deliver.
+In our conditions, I expect a properly working system to hit close to rated capacity even when it’s hot outside.
+If a 3-ton system is only putting out 2.5 tons on a 95-degree day, something is wrong and I’m going to find it.

 3. Component-Specific Refrigerant Diagnostics